scottpersinger/pgwarehouse/README.md

     pgwarehouse sync users

 Data will be downloaded from the Postgres database into CSV files on the local machine, and then those files will be uploaded to the warehouse.
-Running `pgwarehouse listwh` should show the new table.
+Running `pgwarehouse listwh` will show the new table.

 ## Updating a table